Skip to content

 Supreme Court of the United States

-• The chief justice is properly the chief justice of the United States, not of just the Supreme Court: Chief Justice John Roberts.
+• The chief justice is officially Chief Justice of the United States, not Chief Justice of the Supreme Court, although the full title is rarely used: Chief Justice John Marshall.

-• The proper title for the eight other members of the court is associate justice.
-When used as a formal title before a name, it should be shortened to justice and should be used in each mention: Justice Elena Kagan.
+• The official title for the eight other members of the court is associate justice.
+When used as a formal title before a name, it should be shortened to justice and should be used in each mention: Justice Elena Kagan; Justice Kagan.

 U.S. Constitution